Creating a Web Application with Spring Boot with JSP

 }

-Todoservice uses a simple ArrayList to store a list of todo’s in memory.
-It offers a method to retrieve the todo’s.
+TodoService uses a simple ArrayList to store todos in memory.
+It provides a method to retrieve the list of todos.

 package com.in28minutes.springboot.web.service;